poovaic/the-blog-on-the-corner/README.md

     OVERVIEW

     The Blog on the Corner is a full stack MERN APP for Blogging !
     A user can read others blogs or create an account and write their own blogs.

+   APP FEATURES

+   1. Authentication and Authorisation
-    All CRUD operations can be performed on the blogs.
+   2. CRUD operations
+   3. Blogs
+   4. USer can create an account, write blogs

    ![Click here to use the App](https://the-blog-on-the-corner.netlify.app/)